sbabcoc/local-grid-utility/README.md

 * `-port` : specify port for local hub server (default = 4444)
 * `-shutdown` : shut down active local Grid collection
+* `-workingDir` : working directory for servers
+* `-logsFolder` : server output logs folder (default = "logs")
+* `-noRedirect` : disable server output redirection (default = `false`)

 ## Notes

 The port used by the node server that supplies **`HtmlUnit`** sessions is auto-selected via the [PortProber.findFreePort()](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/net/PortProber.html#findFreePort--) method of the **`selenium-remote-driver`** library.

-**`local-grid-utility`** redirects the output of the hub and node servers to log files in a `logs` folder under the current working directory.
+Unless disabled with the `noRedirect` option, **`local-grid-utility`** redirects the output of the hub and node servers to log files in a `logs` folder under the current working directory.
 Each log file contains the output from a single launch of its associated server.
 Log file names are auto-incremented to avoid overwriting or appending to the output of previous launches.

 * `grid-hub*.log` for hub server output
 * `grid-node*.log` for node server output

+The default output folder can be overridden with the `logsFolder` option, specifying either absolute or relative path.
+If a relative path is specified, or the default ("logs") is accepted, logs are written to a sub-folder of the current working directory, which can be overridden with the `workingDir` option.